EXCERPTS FROM CRISIS AND DISASTER SURVIVAL

 10- electronic tester by driving simulation in graduate rates for the progressions of the license; ***

-11- Mandatory breathalyzer in the event of an accident; *
+11- Breathalyzer test compulsory in the event of an accident; *

-12- medical information coded on the driving license for emergency intervention in the event of an accident; (The green social security card does this job) *
+12- medical information coded on the driving license for emergency interventions in the event of an accident; (The green social security card does this) *

 13- Rewards for good drivers: **